spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     helm upgrade spacelift-workerpool-controller spacelift/spacelift-workerpool-controller --install --namespace spacelift-worker-controller-system --create-namespace
     ```

-    You can open `values.yaml` from the helm chart repo for more customization options.
+    You can open `values.yaml` from the Helm chart repository for more customization options.

     !!! warning "Upgrading from chart versions prior to v0.58.0"
         Starting with v0.58.0, the Helm chart manages CRDs via a subchart instead of the `crds/` directory.
 Before upgrading from an older version, you must label and annotate each existing CRD so Helm can adopt them: